-"RMA" annually announces availability of funds for partnership and cooperative agreements via the Federal Register and its Web site.
-Partners conduct risk management and crop insurance education, community outreach and assistance, and research and development activities.”
+RMA annually announces availability of funds for partnership and cooperative agreements via the Federal Register and its Web site.
+Partners then provide farmers with risk management and crop insurance education, community outreach and assistance, and research and development activities.

 B. Other Federal Agencies

 EPA provides financial assistance or grants to qualified applicants to support a variety of environmental programs and activities.
 Contains information on CFDA Catalogue, Grants.gov, Policy for Competition of Assistance Agreements, and EPA's Resources for Small Business.

 U.S. Department of Energy

 Office of Science

 Colleges and universities, non-profit organizations, for-profit commercial organizations, state and local governments and unaffiliated individuals may submit grant applications in response to grant solicitation notices.
 Programs include the Biomass Research and Development Initiative.

 C. Other Federal, Regional and State Government Resources to Consider